broomix/ecowitt-tools/ecowitt-firmware-updater/README.md

 > [!IMPORTANT]
-> READ THIS WARNING: You may see a significant pause after the updater
+> You may see a significant pause after the updater
-> prints the message "file size is NNNNNNN bytes.", before it displays
+> prints the message "_file size is NNNNNNN bytes._", before it displays
-> ">>> start".
+> "**>>> start**".
 This appears to be due to the device taking a few seconds
 > to prepare its internal flash memory where the new firmware will be
 > stored.
 DO NOT WORRY - the device is functioning properly.